WebOfTrustInfo/rwot7-toronto/draft-documents/peer-to-peer-degrees-of-trust.md

 Abstract
 ========

-A challenge of any identity solution is authenticity.
+Aunthenticity is a challenge for any identity solution.
 In the physical world, at least in America, it is not difficult to change one's identity
 \[1\].
 In the digital world, there is the problem of bots.
 The botnet detection market is expected to be worth over one billion USD by 2023
 \[2\], in a landscape where most digital activity is still heavily centralized.
-Centralized digital solutions have the advantage of being able to track IP addresses, request phone verification, and present captchas to users in order to authenticate them.
+These centralized digital solutions have the advantage of being able to track IP addresses, request phone verification, and present CAPTCHAs to users in order to authenticate them.
 If this problem is so difficult to solve in the centralized world, how much more challenging will it be in the decentralized world, where none of these techniques are available?